anodieri/extreme-precipitation-figures/README.md

 # Extreme precipitation figures
 Code to estimate return levels from the EURO-SUPREME dataset (see references), which contains annual maxima of precipitation from the EURO-CORDEX 0.11° climate models (CMIP5 generation).
-Different kinds of plots are made using the return levels (maps, contribution from GCM and RCM, ...).
+The plots in the preprint https://essd.copernicus.org/preprints/essd-2025-30/ are made using this repository.

 One folder, `_produce_return_levels` contains scripts to calculate return levels from the annual maxima for historical simulations in six countries:
 Belgium, UK, Germany, Finland, Denmark and the Netherlands.
 Furthermore it contains a script to create the masks on which the calculation of return levels